Constipation

 • Defecatory disorders

-Secondary causes of constipation:
+Secondary Causes of Constipation:

 • Organic: colorectal cancer, extra-intestinal mass